rufig/spf/docs/intro.en.md

 ###[Installed SPF4.
 And what's next?](#devel)

 The first and the most important - placement of your working files.
-There is a subdir `DEVEL` in the SPF directory where all the the developers' code is located (including yours).
+There is a subdir `devel` in the SPF directory where all the the developers' code is located.
 Create a subdir there, for example ~john.
 Now you can refer to your files in short form, `~john/prog/myprog.f`.
 It simplifies mutual access to contributed code.
 The general convention is to place libraries in the subdirectory named `lib`, and example programs in `prog`.
+Alternatively you can place your code wherever you want and use relative paths when including.
+Or better yet add your working directory to the [search path](#included-path) for INCLUDED.

 The `devel` directory contains the contributed code of other SP-Forth'ers, the short (very short) list with descriptions is available:
 [SPF_DEVEL](devel.en.html), or you can scan the directory yourself.

-There is also a fancy GUI frontend for SPF.
+There is also a fancy GUI frontend for SPF on Windows.
 It is located in `samples/win/spfwc`.
-Just run the compile.bat script and copy the resulting binary `spf4wc.exe` to the root installation folder (near to `spf4.exe`).
+Just run the `compile.bat` script and use the resulting binary `spf4wc.exe` in the root installation folder.

 ----
 <a id="include"/>